thomasebsmith/grub-split/README.md

 ## Roadmap
 ### v0.1 (in progress)
-- Ability to analyze Mono memory on macOS
+- Ability to analyze Mono images, classes, and objects on macOS
 - Ability to log information about Hollow Knight game events on macOS

 ### v0.2